qxf2/Flask_SES_Form/README.md

 2. Fork or Clone this repository.

+3. Create Virtual Enviornment, and activate the same.

+4. On virtual enviornment,with "aws.cmd configure" command configure AWS credentials.

 3. Update the conf file with AWS configuration.

 4. On your local repository, run "python app.py".